Martini310/Archeo-3/readme.md

 # 🔍 General info

-Archeo app is a comprehensive solution for managing, control and monitoring different registers, list etc.
+Archeo app is a comprehensive solution for managing, control and monitoring different registers, lists etc.
 Beyond borrowing files from office archive, app will let for creating handover lists, transfer files between users and will support notifications.
 # 🛠️ Tech stack